-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Fully compliant at all times, or if issues identified a corrective plan implemented within three days.
-(Target: Compliant) ACHIEFED ACHIEFED During 2015 the campground activities were independently reviewed by Cosman Parkes to assess whether health and safety matters continue to align with industry best practice.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Campground Health and Safety procedures are in line with industry best practice and improved to external audit findings.
+Fully compliant at all times, or if issues identified a corrective plan implemented within three days.
+(Target: Compliant.)
+During 2015 the campground activities were independently reviewed by Cosman Parkes to assess whether health and safety matters continue to align with industry best practice.
 While the report noted that we were partially compliant, recommendations were included around emergency procedures, health and safety reporting, recordings and contractor processes that we have subsequently implemented.
 Council compliance and regulatory certification is held for all sites, therefore ensuring a safe and continued operational environment.
 We undertake quarterly (Collingwood) and six monthly (Motueka, Murchison and Pohara) inspections to all sites for operational and health and safety reasons.
 Collingwood campground continues to have failing infrastructure issues due to the age and the delays in completing the upgrade project.
 We have aligned our findings from these inspections to form part of the procedures now in place for the operation of all commercial campgrounds.
 Campground financial sustainability must be achieved.
-Earnings Before Interests, Taxes, Depreciation and Amortisation (EBITDA) performance of the campgrounds must provide 1.2 times funding cover. tother action to the total (Target: 1.8 times) The reported financial EBITDA provides 2.1 times funding cover (cf 2.6 times in 2015/2016).
+Earnings Before Interests, Taxes, Depreciation and Amortisation (EBITDA) performance of the campgrounds must provide 1.2 times funding cover.
+(Target: 1.8 times.)
+The reported financial EBITDA provides 2.1 times funding cover (cf 2.6 times in 2015/2016).